Know Your Rights: If there is pay disparity, there better be a good (legal) reason

 • Company Policies: Examining merit systems, promotion criteria, and other compensation-related policies to uncover discriminatory practices.

-Our goal is to identify patterns of unequal treatment and use evidence to advocate for fair compensation.
+As unequal pay lawyers who have successfully advocated for NYC residents for over two decades, our goal is to identify patterns of unequal treatment and use evidence to advocate for fair compensation.

-Working with an Equal Pay Attorney
+Working with a NYC Equal Pay Attorney

 What Should You Do If You Suspect Unequal Pay?